How do I know that counselling will be right for me?

 How long is a session, when can I see you and how much will it cost?

 A standard session lasts an hour.
 Session lengths can be adjusted and agreed, to suit your individual needs or situation, at the onset of and during the counselling process.
-I can see you during the day and early evening on Tuesdays and Wednesdays and can offer some other evenings and some Saturday morning appointments by individual arrangement.
+I can see you in Largs during the day and early evening on Tuesdays and Wednesdays and can offer some other early evenings by individual arrangement.
 I also offer telephone counselling when/if appropriate.

 Payment is made by cash or cheque and accepted at the end of each face to face session.
 Online payments, if required, are negotiated together and are paid in advance of a session.
 In certain circumstances and subject to availability, lower fees may be negotiated for standard sessions.
 It is important to me that cost is not a prohibitive factor for you in seeking counselling.
 All fees are reviewed annually.